 Social Impact Investing

-- Two trials will enable the Government to evaluate the effectiveness of this financial model in supporting mechanisms to address social disadvantage:
+- Two trials aiming to test the effectiveness of different financial models to address social disadvantage:

-- State and Territory Partnership Trials: established to partner with state and territory governments on SII initiatives to support vulnerable groups.
+- State and Territory Partnership Trials: social impact investments with state governments to support vulnerable groups.

-- Payment by Outcomes Trials: to establish and evaluate three outcome-based funding arrangements to test Government capacity.
-The trials are testing paying on achievement of employment, and child development and wellbeing outcomes.
+- Payment by Outcomes Trials: establish and test three outcome-focused funding arrangements.
+Testing Government capacity, and paying on achievement of outcomes in employment and child development.

-- Two capacity building trials seek to understand how the Government can support and strengthen the SII sector:
+- Two capability building trials aiming to build understanding of how the Government can support and strengthen the SII sector:

-- Sector Readiness Fund: providing grants to established social enterprises to purchase services to secure private investment capital to expand their social impact.
+- Sector Readiness Fund: providing grants to established social enterprises for services to enable them to attract investment.

-- Outcomes Measurement Initiative: to identify the outcomes measurement needs of the SII sector and build the capacity of for-purpose organisations to define, measure and communicate their outcomes and social impact to attract investment.
+- Outcomes Measurement Initiative: to identify the outcomes measurement needs of the sector.
+Building the outcome measurement capability of for-purpose organisations, to attract investment.